 - Completed application form

 - Short bio/CV (one A4-page max.)

 - A professional reference

-- A copy of your most recent DBS/PVG (Disclosure) form (not older than 3 years)
+- A copy of your most recent DBS/PVG/DS (Disclosure) form (not older than 3 years) and/or Safeguarding form (CiS only)

-- Full payment of programme fees (see Payment information below).
+- Full payment of programme fees

-The Programme Director will provide an overview of the training on the first day of Block One.
+The Programme Director will provide an overview of the training on the first day of Block 1.
 This will include an outline of the programme modules and the timetable and information about our collaborative partnership.
 Teaching sessions will introduce study skills and highlight the academic standards that will be expected of you.
 This student handbook provides details of your training, and you are required to familiarise yourself thoroughly with the contents captured within.

-Payment information
+Payment information:

-The full programme fee for the Professional Diploma course in Therapeutic Life Story Work is: £1,850.00 + VAT (at the current rate)\

-\No VAT charge for Scotland-based course.
+The full programme fee for the Professional Diploma course in Therapeutic Life Story Work is £1,900.00 + VAT (at the current rate)\ \No VAT charge for the Scotland-based course.

-Once we've received your application form and accompanying documents, an invoice for the full fee will be issued to you.
-You will be asked to pay a non-refundable deposit of 25% of the total.
-Please ensure that you secure funding for the course before applying.
+Once we've received your application form and accompanying documents, an invoice for the full fee will be issued.
+Payment from organisations will be 30 days from the issue of the invoice.